Choijh03/Firebase_Sort_Data_Flutter/README.md

 -------------------------------------------------------------------------------------

-User information can be sorted in few different ways.
+-User information can be sorted in few different ways.

 More Documentation: https://firebase.flutter.dev/docs/firestore/usage/#querying

+-Progress Bar while loading the data from data base.

 -------------------------------------------------------------------------------------